 Making Human Rights a Top Priority

-How can organizations prioritize human rights?
+How can organisations prioritise human rights?
 For most businesses, a crisis can play out over three different phases:

 Respond – where a business deals with the present situation and manages to continue.

 In the respond phase, a business must examine the actions it has made in response to the crisis.
-Leadership can be a key differentiator between organizations that fail, and those that effectively respond, recover and thrive during a crisis.
-A recent blog post from the World Economic Forum states “Companies are at a crossroads: those that capitalize on post-COVID opportunities will find themselves in a good position to retain their talent and attract people when the situation stabilizes.
+Leadership can be a key differentiator between organisations that fail and those that effectively respond, recover and thrive during a crisis.
+A recent blog post from the World Economic Forum states “Companies are at a crossroads: those that capitalise on post-COVID opportunities will find themselves in a good position to retain their talent and attract people when the situation stabilises.
 By contrast, those that fail will be left behind…”